 You could also include limitation clauses limiting your liability, e.g. by stating that you won't be liable for an amount greater than the price if the goods are faulty.

 In order to provide some protection for the buyer, the law restricts how far a seller can exclude or limit their liability.
 This section looks at these rules.

-Although exclusion clauses may appear powerful, many of them may become void at court hearings.
-A party who wishes to claim the protection of an exclusion clause has to prove the following three things:
+Although exclusion clauses may appear powerful, many of them can become void at court hearings.
+If you want to be protected by an exclusion clause, you need to prove the following 3 things:

 3. The Unfair Contract Terms Act

 In order for you to rely on an exclusion clause, you must first show that it's part of your contract.
 If it's contained in a document that has been signed by the buyer, it's likely that the clause has been incorporated into the contract.

 If, however, the buyer hasn't signed the document, the exclusion clause will only form part of the contract if you took reasonable steps to bring it to their attention before the contract was made.
 You could do this by ensuring that the buyer has a copy of the contractual terms before the contract is made, and ensuring that any exclusion terms are prominent enough for a reasonable person to notice and easily read.
 If the exclusion clause is on the back of a document such as an order form, you should state on the front that these terms are set out on the back.